BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: FrameQL: Expressing Complex Spatiotemporal Visual Queries

-\item \texttt{features} are the features output by the object detection method.
-The features can be used for downstream tasks, such as finer-grained classification. \end{itemize}

-\minihead{Syntactic sugar} \fql provides additional syntactic sugar beyond standard SQL as shown in Table~\ref{table:syntax}; several were taken from BlinkDB~\cite{agarwal2013blinkdb}.
-We briefly provide the motivation behind each additional piece of syntax.
+\minihead{\fql query format} \fql allows selection, projection, and aggregation of objects, and, by returning relations, can be composed with standard relational operators.
+We show the \fql syntax in Figure~\ref{fig:syntax}. \fql extends SQL in three ways: \texttt{GAP}, syntax for specifying an error tolerance (e.g., \texttt{ERROR WITHIN}), and \texttt{FCOUNT}.
+Notably, we do not support joins as we do not optimize for joins in this work, but we describe how to extend \fql with joins in an extended version of this paper~\cite{kang2019blazeit}.
+We show \fql's extensions Table~\ref{table:syntax}; several were taken from BlinkDB~\cite{agarwal2013blinkdb}.
+We provide the motivation behind each additional piece of syntax.

+First, when the user selects timestamps, the \texttt{GAP} keyword ensures that the returned frames are at least \texttt{GAP} frames apart.
+For example, if 10 consecutive frames contain the event and \texttt{GAP = 100}, only one frame of the 10 frames would be returned.

-First, as in BlinkDB~\cite{agarwal2013blinkdb}, users may wish to have fast response to queries and may tolerate some error.
-Thus, we allow the user to specify error bounds in the form of absolute error, false positive rate, and false negative rate, along with a specified confidence (see below for examples). \noscope's pipeline can be replicated with \fql using these constructs.
-We choose absolute error bounds in this work, as they allow for adaptive sampling procedures (Section~\ref{sec:opt_agg}).
+Second, as in BlinkDB~\cite{agarwal2013blinkdb}, users may wish to have fast responses to exploratory queries and may tolerate some error.
+Thus, we allow the user to specify error bounds in the form of maximum absolute error, false positive error, and false negative error, along with a specified confidence level (e.g., Figure~\ref{query:aggregate}). \noscope's pipeline can be replicated with \fql using these constructs.
+We choose absolute error bounds in this work as the user may inadvertanely execute a query with 0 records, which would require scanning the entire video (\S\ref{sec:opt_agg}).

-Second, as we provide absolute error bounds, we provide a short-hand for returning a frame-averaged count, which we denote as \texttt{FCOUNT}.
-For example, consider two videos: 1) a 10,000 frame video with one car in every frame, 2) a 10 frame video with a car only in the first frame.
-Then, \texttt{FCOUNT} for the average number of cars per frame would return $1$ in the first video and $0.1$ in the second video.
+We also provide a short-hand for returning a frame-averaged count, which we denote as \texttt{FCOUNT}.
+For example, consider two videos: 1) a 10,000 frame video with one car in every frame, 2) a 10 frame video with a car only in the first frame. \texttt{FCOUNT} would return $1$ in the first video and $0.1$ in the second video.
 As videos vary in length, this allows for a normalized way of computing errors. \texttt{FCOUNT} can easily be transformed into a time-averaged count.

-Finally, when the user selects timestamps, the \texttt{GAP} keyword provides a way to ensure that the returned frames are at least \texttt{GAP} frames apart.
-For example, if 10 consecutive frames contains a car and \texttt{GAP} $= 100$, only one frame of the 10 would be returned.
+Window-based analytics can be done using the existing \texttt{GROUP BY} keyword.